verhas/jamal/README.md

 Just Another Macro Language

 Jamal is a complex text processor with a wide variety of possible use.
-The first version of Jamal was developed 20 years ago in Perl and was used in many projects to simplify the maintenance of build scripts, content text, and many other things.
-This version of Jamal is a complete rewrite of the original processor in Java leveraging on the featured provided by the programming language and on the twenty years of experience of using the old version.
+The first version of Jamal was developed 20 years ago in Perl.
+It was used in many projects to simplify the maintenance of build scripts, content text, and many other things.
+This version of Jamal is a complete rewrite of the original processor in Java.
+Jamal leverages on the featured provided by the programming language and on the twenty years of experience of using the old version.
+In this documentatopm the term "Jamal" refers to the Java implementation of the macro language.

 ![](images/text2text.svg)

-The basic concept of Jamal is to transform a UTF-8 source text to a target text enabling programmatic construct in the source text thus enabling the maintainer of the text to eliminate repetitions, text that can be calculated and other redundancies that make a text less readable and more error prone to maintain.
+The basic concept of Jamal is to transform a UTF-8 source text to a target text enabling programmatic construct in the source text.
+That way it enables the maintainer of the text to eliminate

+* repetitions,

+* text that can be calculated, and

+* other redundancies that make a text less readable and more error prone to maintain.

 Jamal was designed to be absolutely transparent and applicable to any type of target text file and format.
-Any target file can be created from a Jamal source file no matter of any special need to keep new lines, exact spacing or special characters.
-That way Jamal can be applied as a universal, programmable preprocessor to any type of text file including document formats, like Markdown, AsciiDoc, HTML, but also to textual data description formats, like json, yaml, XML, or even to programming languages.
+Any target file can be created from a Jamal source file no matter of any special need to keep new lines, spacing or special characters.
+That way Jamal can be applied as a universal, programmable preprocessor to any type of text file.
+This includes document formats, like Markdown, AsciiDoc, HTML, but also to textual data description formats, like json, yaml, XML, or even to programming languages.

 The source text can